iCliniq logo

 • Chemical Eye Burns: Eye burns due to chemical substances can cause burning and watering eyes.
 These burns occur at workplaces or homes from common household chemicals.

-• Alkali Burns: Chemicals of high alkaline content like ammonia and iye are found to cause chemical burns and damage to the layers of the eyes.
+• Alkali Burns: Chemicals of high alkaline content like ammonia and eye are found to cause chemical burns and damage to the layers of the eyes.
 These chemicals are commonly found in household cleaners.
 This is the most dangerous burn.

 • Acid Burns: Acid burns are not as dangerous as alkali.
 Acids like sulfuric acid, acetic acid, and nitric acid are present in everyday household things like nail polish remover and batteries.

-If exposed to any of the above chemicals, rinse eyes thoroughly with clean running water as first aid.
+If exposed to any of the above chemicals, rinse the eyes thoroughly with clean running water as first aid.

 • Conjunctivitis: Conjunctivitis, also called pink eye, is the inflammation of the conjunctival layer.
 It starts in one eye and may eventually spread to another.
 The severity depends on the causative factor.
 If it is caused due to an allergy or antihistamine drops, cold compression is enough for it to heal.
-But if bacteria, virus, or fungi is found to be the cause, immediate treatment is required as certain forms have the potential to spread.
+But if bacteria, viruses, or fungi are found to be the cause, immediate treatment is required as certain forms have the potential to spread.
+The common symptoms include burning eyes, itchy eyes, discharge, and tearing.

 • Pterygium: It is a wedge-shaped, fleshy, and non-cancerous growth seen in the conjunctival layer and the layer covering the cornea.
 It is also called a surfer's eye.
 Exposing the eyes to too much ultraviolet light (UV light) is the primary cause.
 Symptoms include,